-To stop your 5 year old hitting at school, you should teach them how to deal with emotions using other methods.
+To stop your 5-year-old from hitting at school, you should teach them how to deal with emotions using other methods.

 5. Praise Positive Behavior

 One of the most important parts of parenting is discipline.
 Discipline should not simply be a punishment for bad behavior.
-You should also be rewarding good behavior.
+It would be best if you also were rewarding good behavior.

 If you want to understand how to discipline a child for hitting at school, then you should begin by rewarding good behavior!